getsentry/relay/README.md

   below for more information).
 - `make all`: Runs all checks and tests.
 This runs most of the tasks that are also performed in CI.
-- `make clean`: Removes all build artifacts, the virtualenv and cached files.
+- `make clean`: Removes all build artifacts, the Python virtual environment and cached files.

 ### Building and Running